nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-3.md

 +------+------+--------------+------------------------+--------------------------------------------------------------------------------------------------------------------+
 10 rows in set (0.033 secs)
 ```
-To control how long your Python application should run and insert data into the Aerospike database, modify the script's timeout execution period.
-This allows you to set a specific duration for the script to run.
+Set the following to determine how long the app should run for.
 ```python
 # Set a timeout value in seconds
 timeout = 30  # Adjust this value based on your needs
 ```

-To successfully install the Aerospike Python client library, you need to ensure that certain dependencies are met.
+When installing the Aeropsike Python library you will need the following dependecies.
 > python3-devel <br>
 > python3